dgis/emu48android/ReadMe.txt

 - Fix the authentic speed issue at the first start.
 - Fix the non working Restore/Delete backup.
 - Prevent to load/save object and copy/paste with HP39/40.
+- Add a volume slider in the settings.
+- Add a rotation option.

 Version 1.3 (2019-04-04)